-6.2.2.
-Application of new and revised standards and interpretations
+6.2.2 - Application of new and revised standards and interpretations

-New and amended standards adopted by the Group
+New Standards, Interpretations and Amendments adopted by the Group

-During the current year, the Group has adopted all the new and revised Standards and Interpretations issued by the International Accounting Standards Board (IASB) and the International Financial Reporting Interpretations Committee (IFRIC) of the IASB that are relevant to its operations and effective for the accounting period commencing on January 1, 2011.
-The Group has not applied any new IFRS requirements that are not yet effective in 2011.
+During the current financial year, the Group has adopted all the new and revised Standards and Interpretations issued by the International Accounting Standards Board (IASB) and the International Financial Reporting Interpretations Committee (IFRIC) of the IASB, that are relevant to its operations and effective for the accounting year starting on January I, 2012.
+The Group has not applied any new IFRS requirements that are not yet effective as per December 31, 2012.